 We start with multiple participants working on one computer – as a tool for building alignment and building pipelines.
 We bring together people from development and multiple operations groups (security, infrastructure, networking, support) to jointly build a cloud-ready pipeline.
 The first step is to create a simple, representative application using your desired technology.
 This can be a single-page application front end, making service requests, with a document database back end.
 This is as simple as possible.

-You then work on the pipeline, starting at the beginning, with source control and the build.
+You then begin pipeline programming, starting with source control and the build.
 As you design, process, and build the pipeline, everything is done via code, checked into source control, with automated tests.
 If there are technology or process issues, you can try multiple approaches, getting immediate feedback from the entire group as to what approach fits best.
 The process is iterative and incremental.
 You might build a simple end-to-end pipeline first, then add to it.
 Or dive deeper into one area when the group has interest.
 Time between sessions can be used to investigate and resolve issues that can’t be resolved in the workshop, and/or to invite additional participants with specific input to a following session.
 Everyone is hands-on.
 If there’s expertise in the room, that gets used, but equally often you might be searching the web for examples of how to solve the problems you encounter and collaboratively modifying them to fit your evolving solution.

 How does mobbing help move the group to an effective and accepted solution?